-As of March 31, 2017, there have been no material changes from the contractual commitments previously disclosed in the Annual Report on Form 10-K other than entering into a license, manufacture and supply agreement with a pharmaceutical contract manufacturing organization for the access and use of certain regulatory documents as well as for the manufacture and supply of clinical and commercial drug product.
-Under the terms of the agreement, we were required to pay an upfront payment of \$500 CAD and will be required to pay a low single-digit percentage royalty on net sales of any products developed and commercialized under the agreement.
+As of September 30, 2017, there have been no material changes from the contractual commitments previously disclosed in the Annual Report on Form 10-K other than the following:

+In March 2017, we entered into a license, manufacture and supply agreement with a pharmaceutical contract manufacturing organization for the access and use of certain regulatory documents as well as for the manufacture and supply of clinical and commercial drug product to support the development of a potential product candidate.
+Under the terms of the agreement, we paid an upfront fee of \$0.5 million CAD and will be required to pay a low single-digit percentage royalty on net sales of any products developed and commercialized under the agreement.